Head Coach, Men's Basketball

 Office: 102 Adler Athletic Complex

 Clapper came to Penn State Altoona after spending two seasons on the staff of Coach Bob Rukavina at the University of Pittsburgh at Johnstown.
-The Mountain Cats had two of the best seasons in the school’s history during his tenure, as they won the West Virginia Intercollegiate Athletic Conference regular season (2008) and tournament (2009) championships, advancing to the NCAA tournament both seasons.
+The Mountain Cats had two of the best seasons in the school’s history during his tenure, as they won the West Virginia Intercollegiate Athletic Conference regular season (2008) and tournament (2009) championships, advancing to the NCAA Tournament both seasons.
 He coached All-Americans Chris Gilliam (2008) and Marcus Tullis (2009), both of whom went on to professional basketball careers overseas.

 Prior to UPJ, Clapper coached one season at Indiana State University and one season at Penn State Altoona.
 His season with the ISU Sycamores was highlighted by victories over three teams that reached the 2007 NCAA Tournament: Purdue, Butler, and Creighton.
-During his stint as an assistant at Penn State Altoona, he helped recruit the players that led to the program's single season record for wins (14) in 2007-2008 and 2008-2009.
+During his stint as an assistant at Penn State Altoona, he helped recruit the student-athletes that led to the program's single season record for wins (14) in 2007-2008 and 2008-2009.
 He also coached Tyler Franklin, Penn State Altoona’s all-time scoring leader and a two-time First Team All-AMCC selection.

 As a player, Clapper was a member of the men’s basketball team at Youngstown State University, where he played for current University of Kentucky assistant coach John Robic.
 He spent three seasons with the Penguins and was twice selected to the Horizon League Academic Honor Roll.
 Clapper also earned the Tony Vivo Hustle Award as a senior.
 He played his freshman season at Mount Aloysius College in Cresson, Pennsylvania before transferring to Youngstown State.

-He earned his Bachelor’s degree in Integrated Business Education from Youngstown State in 2005.
+Clapper earned his Bachelor’s degree in Integrated Business Education from Youngstown State in 2005.
 In addition, he received his Associate’s degree in Business Administration from Mount Aloysius in 2005 and his Master’s degree in Educational Technology from Indiana State in 2007.

 Assistant Coach Matt Klein